ashinw/house-prj-pub/lower-level/section-H-requirements.md

 ## Problem

 1. In summer this whole western section is almost unbearable.
-It's the hostest area in the house even with the external kitchen window blind down and all the night/day blockout blinds closed
+It's the hottest area in the house even with the external kitchen window blind down and all the night/day blockout blinds closed
 2. The external window frames are weathered from the climate and barely holding together
 3. Although the kitchen has a more modern (24 years ago) design, its south west cooking & preperation area is too cramped for even a single cook
 4. The large fridge sticks out by approx 10+cm